BCCN-Prog/webscraping_2015/README.txt

 			levels correspond to logging.WARNING, logging.INFO and
 			logging.DEBUG.
 Default is 0.

---pandize:	pandize forecasts from the providers --provider in the folder
+--pandize:	parse forecasts from the providers --provider in the folder
-			--folder that are newer than --newer-than.
+			--folder that are newer than --newer-than into python pandas format.
 The pandized forecasts are inserted into the database --database.

 For example, to get the forecasts from accuweather and wunderground for Berlin, Bremen and Munich and save them into the folder myForecasts you have to